-Ram is very busy because he is involved in many projects - he will put a notebook in the reception for students and he will write a response in it upon reading it.
+Ram is very busy because he is involved in many projects.
+Hence communication with Ram is more effective through Whats App messaging.
+Ram will create a group for this purpose.
+You can post your questions, comments and any other requirements that you may have.
+He will respond to you accordingly.
+There will be a weekly meeting where you can discuss work related and other matters.
 Ram indicated that he is always here at 9:30 (in MTU) if you want to talk personally or have a personal discussion with him.